Unitary representations of real reductive groups: Translation functors for extended groups

 \end{enumerate} Henceforth {\em assume that $\Gamma_1$ is type one}; equivalently, that $\Gamma$ is fixed by $t_1$.
 Write $\Pi(d \gamma_1)$ for the set of simple roots of $R^+(d\gamma_1)$, and define the {\em $\tau$-invariant of $\Gamma_1$} $\tau_s(\Gamma_1) =_{\text{def}} \tau_s(\Gamma)\subset\Pi_s(d\gamma_1)$ as in Theorem \ref{thm:cohfam}. \begin{enumerate}[resume] \item \item The $\tau$-invariant is preserved by $t_s$. \item If $d\gamma_s + d\psi_s$ is integrally dominant, then $\Phi(d\gamma_s + \psi_s) = 0$ if and only if there is a simple root $\alpha_s \in \tau_s(\Gamma)$ with $(d\gamma + d\psi)(\alpha_s^\vee) = 0$. \item Suppose that $d\gamma_s + d\psi_s$ is integrally dominant, and does not vanish on any root in $\tau_s(\Gamma_1)$.
 Write

 Then

 is a Langlands parameter; and

-\item The set of irreducible constituents of the various virtual representations $\Psi_1(d\gamma_s + \psi_s)$ is equal to the set of irreducible constituents of all the tensor products $F_1\otimes J(\Gamma_1)$, with $F_1$ a finite-dimensional representation of ${}^\delta G$. \end{enumerate} \end{theorem} \begin{proof}
+\item The set of all the irreducible constituents of the various virtual representations $\Psi_1(d\gamma_s + \psi_s)$ is equal to the set of irreducible constituents of all the tensor products $F_1\otimes J(\Gamma_1)$, with $F_1$ a finite-dimensional representation of ${}^\delta G$. \end{enumerate} \end{theorem} \begin{proof} The first issue is the existence of a $t_1$-stable set of positive integral roots.
+Recall from \eqref{se:extfindiml} the $t_1$-stable set of positive roots $R^+_1$ containing $R^+_{i{\mathbb R}}$.
+Using these, we can construct the desired set of positive integral roots by